 In this unit, you modify the existing application and use some new ECMAScript 6 features.
 You then set up a build environment using Babel and Webpack.

-in your favorite code editor.
+Open js/app.js in your favorite code editor.

 Modify the application as follows to use some of the new features in ECMAScript 6:

-definitions with arrow functionsNow that the application uses ECMAScript 6 features, you need to compile it using Babel.
+var definitions with letfunction() definitions with arrow functionsNow that the application uses ECMAScript 6 features, you need to compile it using Babel.

-Open a command prompt, and navigate (cd
+Open a command prompt, and navigate (cd) to the es6-tutorial-data directory.

 Type the following command to install the Babel and Webpack modules: